chris1837-prog/my_layered-infra/aws-infra/modules/network/README.md

 - `variables.tf`: Declares all input variables required by the module, such as CIDR blocks, subnet counts, and tags.
 Customize these to fit your environment.
 - `outputs.tf`: Exposes key resource attributes (e.g., VPC ID, subnet IDs, security group IDs) for use by parent modules or other resources.
 - `versions.tf`: Specifies the required Terraform and provider versions to ensure compatibility and reproducibility.
+- `test/`: Contains a Terratest skeleton for automated testing of the module.
 - `examples/basic_usage`: Provides a working example of how to consume this module.
 You can use it as both a reference for usage and as a way to validate the module with terraform plan/apply.